by D.S. Wynne and Doc Quantum

-Once Magala and Polydora departed Queen Lysippe Hippolyta XXXIII’s chambers, the queen began to confer with her captain to see if emergency preparations had been made.
+Once Xyleena and Polydora departed Queen Lysippe Hippolyta XXXIII’s chambers, the queen began to confer with her captain to see if emergency preparations had been made.

-A few hours later, Magala and Polydora (after much bickering) had developed a device called Apollo’s Song that would allow the Amazons to control the Wall of Chaos.
-Now, Lysippe went to the Temple of the Oracle to see what was the response of the gods to Magala and Polydora’s plan.
-With her was the Sword of Truth, which Lysippe planned on using it if she suspected that Menalippe’s body was being possessed (part of the risks of astral projection).
+A few hours later, Xyleena and Polydora (after much bickering) had developed a device called Apollo’s Song that would allow the Amazons to control the Wall of Chaos.
+Now, Lysippe went to the Temple of the Oracle to see what was the response of the gods to Xyleena and Polydora’s plan.
+With her was the Sword of Truth, which Lysippe planned on using if she suspected that Oracle’s body was being possessed (which was one of the risks of astral projection).
 While the oracle’s attendants prayed and chanted, the queen waited.

-Suddenly, Menalippe bolted right up.
+Suddenly, Oracle bolted right up.
 While her attendants attended her needs, Lysippe used the Sword of Truth on her oracle by placing the blade on her neck.
-Once Menalippe’s identity proved valid, the queen asked if the gods approved the use of the device.
-Once her oracle relayed their gods’ approval, Lysippe relayed a message to Magala and Polydora that they were allowed to proceed with their plan.
-Crossing her fingers, something she learned during her own outer world sojourns in the 1930s and ’40s, the queen hoped for the best.
+Once Oracle’s identity proved valid, the queen asked if the gods approved the use of the device.
+Once her oracle relayed their gods’ approval, Lysippe relayed a message to Xyleena and Polydora that they were allowed to proceed with their plan.
+Crossing her fingers, something she learned during her own outer world sojourns in the ’40s and ’50s, the queen hoped for the best.

-It was a clear and sunny early afternoon and had been a few days since Magala the Sorceress and Polydora’s device, Apollo’s Song, had given the Amazons control over the Wall of Chaos.
+It was a clear and sunny early afternoon and had been a few days since Xyleena and Polydora’s device, Apollo’s Song, had given the Amazons control over the Wall of Chaos.
 With the crisis over, everyone was enjoying the day.

 Meanwhile, in the chambers of the queen of the Amazons, Lysippe Hippolyta XXXIII was having some quality time with her brown-haired, ten-year-old daughter Promethea, by playing yet another round of chess, a game introduced to the island a thousand years previously.
 While some mothers would talk with their daughters on matters of the heart, Lysippe discussed with her daughters matters of philosophy and the historical records of the greatest military minds in the history of the world.
 After all, Lysippe had taken after Ares, her ancestor and the father of the Amazons.
-However, on this day, besides Promethea’s love for horses, the two were discussing Myrene and Phoebe’s impending arrival.
+However, on this day, besides Promethea’s love for horses, the two were discussing the impending arrival of a beloved family member.

-Myrene, Lysippe’s eldest daughter, was the product of a union between then-Princess Lysippe and a Frenchman in the Foreign Legion during the second of Lysippe’s sojourns in World War II.
-Phoebe was Myrene’s only daughter as yet, born of a brief fling with an American pilot stationed in Japan in the early ’60s during her first sojourn.
+Athena Dare, Lysippe’s eldest daughter, was the product of a union between then-Princess Lysippe and an English pilot during the second of Lysippe’s sojourns in the 1950s.
 Every Amazon warrior left New Aretias a few times during her young adulthood — these were called sojourns — in order to learn the ways of the world, become educated in outer world schools, sow her wild oats, and find exceptional men to father her children.
 The Amazons were spread all across the world, as well, and this secret society with its contact network was invaluable in creating new identities for legal purposes, such as enrolling in universities and becoming citizens of various nations.
-Amazon children were always female and had been since the Renaissance, when the process for ensuring the gender of the unborn child had been discovered by the Amazons.
+Amazon children were always female and had been since the Renaissance, when they had discovered the process for ensuring the gender of the unborn child.

-“So, when are Myrene and Phoebe arriving?”
-Promethea said as she moved her chess piece.
+“So, when is Athena arriving?”
+Promethea asked as she moved her chess piece.

 “Soon, Promethea, soon,” Lysippe replied as she moved her own piece in a countermove.

-“Do you think Myrene will bring something with her this time?
+“Do you think she’ll bring something with her this time?
 The stories of her world travels are always neat, but I like it when she brings a souvenir from one of her adventures with her.
 So, is she bringing something with her this time?”